vietor/xbase64/README.md

 # xbase64

-Smart base64 encoder & decoder for Javascript
+Smart base64 encoder and decoder for Javascript

 ## Installation